dcos/dcos-e2e/docs/source/contributing.rst

 Untied to a particular backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently only DC/OS Docker is supported.
+Currently dcos-e2e supports an AWS and Docker backend.
 However, it is intended that multiple backends can be supported.
 See "New Backends" for details.